List of secondary highways in Kenora District: Highway 657

-Secondary Highway 657, commonly referred to as Highway 657, is a provincially maintained highway in the Canadian province of Ontario, located in Kenora District.
-The highway extends 6.0 km from Highway 105 in the town of Ear Falls to the former Hudson Bay Company fur trading outpost at Goldpines, now home to several fishing and camping lodges.
+Secondary Highway 657, commonly referred to as Highway 657, is a provincially maintained highway in the Canadian province of Ontario, in Kenora District.
+The highway extends 6.0 km from Highway 105 in the town of Ear Falls to the former Hudson's Bay Company fur trading outpost at Goldpines, now home to several fishing and camping lodges.

 The existing road to Goldpines was assumed as a provincial route by the Department of Highways, predecessor to the modern Ministry of Transportation, on November 17, 1966.

 Highway 658

-Secondary Highway 658, commonly referred to as Highway 658, is a provincially maintained secondary highway in the Canadian province of Ontario, located in Kenora District.
+Secondary Highway 658, commonly referred to as Highway 658, is a provincially maintained secondary highway in the Canadian province of Ontario, in Kenora District.
 The highway extends 25.3 km between the city of Kenora and the community of Redditt.
 For a decade, Highway 658 was numbered as Highway 666, leading to numerous sign thefts and a petition by members of a church on the route.
 This petition eventually led to the route being renumbered in late 1985.